wodby/docs/docs/stacks/opensmtpd/index.md

 ### 1.1.5

-Base OS Alpine Linux updated to 3.10.1
+Alpine Linux updated to 3.10.1

 ### 1.1.3

-Base OS Alpine Linux updated to 3.9.4
+Alpine Linux updated to 3.9.4

 ### 1.1.2

-Base OS Alpine Linux updated to 3.9.3
+Alpine Linux updated to 3.9.3

 ### 1.1.1